Manage GCP BigQuery Analytics Hub Data Exchange IAM

 What's the difference between DataExchangeIamPolicy, DataExchangeIamBinding, and DataExchangeIamMember?

 DataExchangeIamPolicy is authoritative and replaces the entire IAM policy.
-DataExchangeIamBinding is authoritative for a given role, managing all members for that role while preserving other roles.
-DataExchangeIamMember is non-authoritative, adding a single member to a role without affecting other members.
+DataExchangeIamBinding is authoritative for a specific role but preserves other roles.
+DataExchangeIamMember is non-authoritative and adds a single member to a role while preserving other members.

 Can I use DataExchangeIamPolicy with DataExchangeIamBinding or DataExchangeIamMember?

-No, DataExchangeIamPolicy cannot be used with DataExchangeIamBinding or DataExchangeIamMember as they will conflict over policy management.
+No, DataExchangeIamPolicy cannot be used with DataExchangeIamBinding or DataExchangeIamMember as they will conflict over the IAM policy.

 Can I use DataExchangeIamBinding and DataExchangeIamMember together?